garrandall/popular-music-data/tracks/paparazzi-xzibit.md

 puttin whole counties to the test it's all in perspective
 Breaker one-nine copy
-this is for the niggaz gettin caught up in the Paparazzi
+this is for the niggas gettin caught up in the Paparazzi

-Niggaz smoke stress and cross dress but I just play the back others going through schemes and pipe dreams for a contract
+Niggas smoke stress and cross dress but I just play the back others going through schemes and pipe dreams for a contract